hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 Assume that the pipelined non combinational CPU is clocked at 2.5GHz.
 Determine the effective bandwidth of each of the systems when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks with system 4.

+Effective bandwidth is defined as the amount of data (in bytes) used by the core per second.
+For example, when the core executes an `lw` instruction, it uses 4 bytes (32 bits) of data in that cycle.

 ## Question 4 (10 points)

 Create a graph representing the L1 data cache hit ratio and the L1 instruction cache hit ratio when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks with system 4.

 # Part III: Performance Analysis